lorieide/microsoft-graph-docs/concepts/data-connect-relationship-mesh-template.md

 ---
-title: "Relationship Mesh Template"
+title: "Relationship Mesh"
 description: "Enable your teams to take required actions to manage and improve the interactions at various stages in a customer engagement life cycle."
 author: "rimisra2"
 ms.localizationpriority: high
 ms.prod: "data-connect"
 ---

-# Relationship Mesh Template
+# Relationship Mesh template

 Building strong relationships with customers is especially important to improve customer retention, loyalty, and revenue.
 Gaining insights into the strength of relationships with customers and their key contacts will enable your teams to take required actions to manage and improve the interactions at various stages in a customer engagement life cycle.